 Homemade Udon Recipe

-To learn more about udon and see how it is made, check out the video by our friend Santana Fonseca on the Santana Channel, which brings fascinating details and curiosities about this delicious dish.
+To learn more about udon and see how it is made, check out the video from our friend Santana Fonseca on the Santana Channel, which brings fascinating details and curiosities about this delicious dish.

 Ingredients: